Search our comprehensive guide to find out how to dispose of specific items.

 Cardboard can be put in your recycling bin including long life milk and fruit juice cartons, pizza boxes (scrape off food and remove lid), egg cartons and more.
 Boxes should be collapsed or crushed to maximise room in your recycling bin.
 Lage amount of cardboard can be taken to the transfer stations.

-Small length of carpet, i.e. 2m2, can be taken to the waste transfer station.
-Larger amounts of carpet must be sent to alternate disposal sites.
+Small matts, i.e. 2m2, can be taken to the waste transfer station.
+Larger amounts (commercial quantity) of carpet must be sent to alternate disposal sites.
 Please contact Council on 1300 797 363.

-Cellophane and foil wrapping paper should be put in your red landfill bin, if they can’t be reused.
+Cellophane and foil wrapping paper should be put in your orange bag for recycling.
+Soft Plastic Program - Pyrenees Shire Council [https://www.pyrenees.vic.gov.au/Residents/Waste-and-Recycling/Soft-Plastic]

-If ceramic items are not broken and are in a saleable condition, consider donating to a local charity.
+If ceramic items are not broken and are in a useable condition, consider donating to a local charity.
 Ceramics cannot be recycled.
 These must be placed in the red landfill bin.
+Broken ceramics may need to have any sharp edges covered with cardboard for safer handling.
 Examples of ceramic items include: * Crockery * Plates, cups and saucers * Table wear, serving wear

 Chemicals and chemical drums are considered hazardous waste and can be dangerous if placed in your kerbside bin.
 Toxic household chemicals - such as solvents, poisons, cleaning products, fertiliser and car care products can be safely recycled, at no cost, through Sustainability Victoria’s Detox Your Home [https://www.sustainability.vic.gov.au/recycling-and-reducing-waste-at-home/hazardous-household-chemicals/dispose-of-household-chemicals-detox-your-home] program.
 There are permanent drop off locations that also accept household paint, batteries and fluorescent lights.
 Visit Detox Your Home [https://www.sustainability.vic.gov.au/recycling-and-reducing-waste-at-home/hazardous-household-chemicals/dispose-of-household-chemicals-detox-your-home] to find out more.
 For household chemicals call to enquire about the Detox Your Home collection days on 1300 363 744 [tel:1300363744] or visit the Sustainability Victoria website http://detox.sustainability.vic.gov.au/ [http://detox.sustainability.vic.gov.au/] For farm chemicals contact Chemclear [https://www.agsafe.org.au/]

-Cigarette Packet (plastic removed) can be placed in the yellow recycling bin.
+Cigarette Packet can be placed in the yellow recycling bin.
+The plastic surround can be placed into the soft plastics orange bag for recycling.

 Coffee cups (paper with a plastic coating) can be placed in the yellow recycle bin.
 The lids cannot be recycled and would need to go to landfill. polystyrene coffee cups cannot be recycled.
 Hint: Buy and use a reusable coffee cup.
 Your café can make your coffee directly into your own cup.

-Coffee grounds can be placed into your red landfill bin.
+Coffee grounds can be placed into your vegetable garden to improve the soil or placed into the red landfill bin.

 Dairy products, (yoghurt, cheese, cream etc) can go into your red landfill bin.
-Packaging must be disposed of separately.
+Packaging must be recycled separately.

 Plastic detergent bottles can be placed in the yellow recycling bin, keep the lid on.
 Cardboard detergent cartons can also be placed in the yellow recycling bin.

-All disposable plastic plates and cups can be put in the red landfill bin.
+Single use disposable plastic plates and utensils are not to be used.
+Plastic plates that are end of use can be put in the red landfill bin.
 Clean paper plates and bowls can be placed in the yellow recycling bin.
 All food scraps and liquids should be removed before putting items into your recycling bin.

-Clean egg cartons can be placed in the yellow recycling bin.
+Clean egg cartons can be reused by families with chickens, ask in your neighborhood who has chooks.
+Otherwise, egg cartons can be placed in the yellow recycling bin.

-A landfill ban has been an effective intervention when applied to both e-waste and other specific waste types in other jurisdictions.
-Small household appliances, power tools and game consoles can be recycled as e waste.
+A landfill ban has been an effective intervention for e-waste and electrical items going to landfill.
+Small or large household appliances, power tools and game consoles can be recycled as e waste.
+Anything that has an electrical cord or battery.
 Take these items to the transfer station for recycling.

 E-waste (electronic waste) is one of the fastest-growing types of waste in our community.
 Here are some options to consider instead of sending e-waste to landfill: Computers & Televisions Book a kerbside / bulky waste collection Gaming Devices These can be valuable!
 Try selling them online, or find a store that deals in second hand games and gear.
 DVD players, Stereos, Cameras, iPods and Toys Recycle your unwanted electronics through your nearest transfer station.
 Find out more on the TechCollect Australia [https://techcollect.com.au/] website.
 Mobile Phones Drop off Insert details Apple Products Apple Giveback lets you trade in old devices to get an Apple store gift card.
 If your old Apple doesn't qualify for a trade-in, Apple will still recycle it for free.
 Conditions apply.
 See Apple's website [https://www.apple.com/au/trade-in/] for details.